Terry Ratcliffe

 Terence Samuel T Ratcliffe (1930-1999) was a male boxer who competed for England.

 Boxing career

 He represented England and won a gold medal in the 67 Kg division at the 1950 British Empire Games in Auckland, New Zealand.

 He was part of Royal Air Force and Bristol Boxing Clubs and fought in 51 professional bouts and won the 63rd Amateur Boxing Association British welterweight title, when boxing for the Royal Air Force.

 Personal life

 He was in the Royal Air Force and his cousin was Josser Watling.

+He married Barbara Hacker and has one child Christine Ratcliffe.